Wizz Air opens first western European base at Luton

-LONDON Budapest-based airline Wizz Air (WIZZ.L) has opened a new base at Luton airport, its first in western Europe, part of plans to expand its capacity.
+LONDON (Reuters) - Budapest-based airline Wizz Air (WIZZ.L) has opened a new base at Luton airport, its first in western Europe, part of plans to expand its capacity.

 Luton was the destination for Wizz Air's first ever flight in 2004, and the airline said that the base would help to serve its routes from the airport more effectively.
 It will allow the airline to keep aircraft at Luton overnight and will create 36 jobs.